 According to a 2021 global survey, 74% of employees say they are more effective at their job when they feel heard.
 Being in tune with your team's feelings is an effective way to adjust expectations and get to the heart of issues.

 Additionally, empathy is also critical when it comes to correcting behaviors.
 For example, suppose a sales rep misses their quota by the end of a quarter.
-Rather than pointing fingers, you can use empathy to uncover the roadblocks that caused them to struggle — and guarantee they have the resources to perform better next quarter.
+Rather than pointing fingers, use empathy to uncover the roadblocks that caused them to struggle — and guarantee they have the resources to perform better next quarter.

 3. Shift the focus.

 Relentlessly focusing on closing deals can dishearten even the most high-performing sales reps.
-Take the pressure off by creating smaller goals that ultimately lead to achieving a larger one.
+Take the pressure off by creating smaller goals that ultimately lead to a larger one.
 Daily or weekly targets are a great way to build confidence in the short term and help your team break out of a funk.